isaacs/blog.izs.me/src/posts/2021/01/a-twitter-thread-about-flood-by-they-might-be-giants/index.md

 "I’m your only friend, I’m not your only friend, but I’m a little glowing friend, but really, I’m not actually your friend, but I am"

 <small>[736441344718045184](https://twitter.com/izs/status/736441344718045184)</small>
-The self-contradiction is characteristicly cute wordsmithery, but also, it balances Theme’s crescendo with the deep insecurity of parenthood
+The self-contradiction is characteristically cute wordsmithery, but also, it balances Theme’s crescendo with the deep insecurity of parenthood

 <small>[736441587194986496](https://twitter.com/izs/status/736441587194986496)</small>
 After the overwhelming chorus’s exit, John’s voice seems especially unsure of itself, tiptoeing into the song both musically and lyrically.